At the core of the Infinity system is a REST API used to generate synthetic data.

 infinity-workflows - a repository of Jupyter notebooks and modules that define simple workflows for data generation.
 This is a great place to get started.

-infinity-tools - a Python package that provides a convenient wrapper around the API.
+infinity-core - a Python package that provides a convenient wrapper around the API.
 This provides the building blocks for custom workflows and is used extensively by infinity-workflows to manage batches.

 We introduce these tools in detail in subsequent sections.